 Slow, quiet breathing helps relax the body and mind and ease pain.
 You can show your loved one how to do this: Lie or sit with one hand on your belly and take a deep, slow breath.
 Imagine filling a balloon in your belly with air.
 Then breathe out, as if you're letting all the air out of the balloon.
 Think of breathing out stressful thoughts and breathing in relaxation.
 Aim for about six long, deep breaths a minute.

-If your loved one has lung problems, talk to his doctor about what breathing exercises would be good to try, or if other ways to relax would be better.
+If your loved one has lung problems, talk to their doctor about what breathing exercises would be good to try, or if other ways to relax would be better.

 Ask your loved one’s doctor what nonprescription pain medicines are OK to use, if needed.
 Acetaminophen is probably the safest for mild to moderate pain.
 Never use more than your doctor recommends, because it can cause liver damage and other side effects.
 And check to make sure the person is not taking other drugs that have acetaminophen as an ingredient.
 This is a common problem.